bokeh/bokeh/sphinx/source/docs/dev_guide/python.rst

   Other subdirectories in this folder include:

-  * :bokeh-tree:`bokeh/plotting` containing Bokeh's :ref:`plotting interface
+  * :bokeh-tree:`bokeh/plotting` contains Bokeh's :ref:`plotting interface
     <userguide_interfaces_plotting>`
-  * :bokeh-tree:`bokeh/colors` containing code for handling
+  * :bokeh-tree:`bokeh/colors` contains code for handling
     :ref:`colors <userguide_styling_colors>`
-  * :bokeh-tree:`bokeh/embed` containing code for :ref:`embedding Bokeh content
+  * :bokeh-tree:`bokeh/embed` contains code for :ref:`embedding Bokeh content
     in web pages <userguide_embed>`.
-  * :bokeh-tree:`bokeh/io` containing code for Bokeh's IO functions, such as :ref:`file export <userguide_export>` and :ref:`notebook output
+  * :bokeh-tree:`bokeh/io` contains code for Bokeh's IO functions, such as :ref:`file export <userguide_export>` and :ref:`notebook output
     <userguide_jupyter>`
-  * :bokeh-tree:`bokeh/palettes` containing code for Bokeh's :ref:`palettes
+  * :bokeh-tree:`bokeh/palettes` contains code for Bokeh's :ref:`palettes
     <bokeh.palettes>`
-  * :bokeh-tree:`bokeh/sphinxext` containing code for custom Sphinx extension used in :ref:`Bokeh's documentation <contributor_guide_documentation>`
+  * :bokeh-tree:`bokeh/sphinxext` contains code for custom Sphinx extension used in :ref:`Bokeh's documentation <contributor_guide_documentation>`

   See the |reference guide| for more information on the structure of this